LNG is cold (when it should be cool)

 For a start, diesel is a blend of different hydrocarbon molecules (about three-quarters paraffin and one-quarter aromatics) with an average chain length of 10 carbon atoms.
 That gives it a 2,3 hydrogen atoms per carbon atom count on average.
 It’s furthermore laced with important trace amounts of all kinds of other stuff such as sulfur, heavy metals, water, and microbes.
 It’s a pretty nasty brew.

 LNG on the other side is a pretty homogenous substance of more than 90% methane (the shortest hydrocarbon molecule with the highest hydrogen per carbon ratio.
 It’s a full 4 hydrogen atoms per carbon.
 The rest is higher hydrocarbons such as Ethane, Propane, and Butane – all of them still much shorter than even the shortest diesel chains.
-Modern LNG is virtually sulfur-free and also free of other contaminants as they would freeze out at those very low temperatures.
-Water or microbes are totally absent.
+Modern LNG is virtually sulfur-free and also free of other contaminants as they would freeze out at very low temperatures.
+Water or microbes are absent.
 It’s cold – too cold for comfort – but not toxic.

 There are essentially 4 kinds of emissions produced by combusting liquid fuels such as diesel.
-Sulfur oxides, nitrogen oxides, carbon oxides and fine particles.
-Diesel emissions kill forests, give us respiratory diseases and are responsible for a long list of ailments that afflict us from the moment we are born and before.
+Sulfur oxides, nitrogen oxides, carbon oxides, and fine particles.
+Diesel emissions kill forests, give us respiratory diseases, and are responsible for a long list of ailments that afflict us from the moment we are born and before.
 Diesel spills pollute large amounts of drinking water – it is said that one drop of diesel spoils the whole water reservoir although that’s surely overdoing it.

-LNG on the other side has virtually no sulfur oxides (no sour rain), virtually no fine particles, very substantially lower nitrogen oxide and also much lower carbon oxide emissions per MMBtu of energy content.
+LNG on the other side has virtually no sulfur oxides (no sour rain), virtually no fine particles, very substantially lower nitrogen oxide, and also much lower carbon oxide emissions per MMBtu of energy content.

 When diesel droplets combust they do so by forming a grain of soot and dirt which then forms fine particles leaving the tailpipe.
 This is the stuff that gives us asthma and other respiratory diseases including cancer.
 Being a liquid it’s hard or even close to impossible to prevent this.

 LNG on the other side converts to natural gas before combustion and as there is no droplet, there is also no kernel of dust that can form.
-Ergo, no fine particles and no lung cancer.
+Ergo, no fine particles, and no lung cancer.
 Isn’t that cool?
 Besides, kernels of dust or soot mean inefficient combustion.
 With LNG, all the Particulate Matter problems afflicting inner cities are a thing of the past.

-Producing LNG from shale or from anaerobic digesters gives us the option of breaking free from the iron grip of oil and gas exporting countries all while saving our environment for our children.
+Producing LNG from shale or anaerobic digesters gives us the option of breaking free from the iron grip of oil and gas exporting countries all while saving our environment for our children.
 The fracking opponents will jump up and say that maybe the air is clean but the groundwater is spoiled.
 I am not a drilling engineer but from what I have seen, fracking can be very safe.
-Much of the anti-frac movement is a hype like so many others before.
+Much of the anti-frac movement is hype like so many others before.

-A world where vehicles run on electricity, CNG and LNG entices me.
+A world where vehicles run on electricity, CNG, and LNG entices me.
 A world free of coal and heavy oil combustion is something I would like to leave to our children.
 A world, abundant with a clean energy source such as Natural Gas and LNG is what I would like to move towards.

 Leave a Reply

-Want to join the discussion?
+Want to join the discussion?Feel free to contribute!